Windham-High-School/CubeServer/README.md

 - Receives/responds to TCP packets from clients
 - Stores data in a database
 - A leaderboard and admin web app

+Note that these goals are not yet fully implemented.

 ## Overview of user-side processes:
 - Once allowed by the Admin panel, team sign-ups will happen via the website